devtron-labs/devtron/README.md

 Check out our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on our development processes.
 We deeply appreciate your contributions.

+Also please checkout our [community contributions](COMMUNITY_CONTRIBUTIONS.md) and feel free to create a video or blog around Devtron and add your valuable contribution in the list.

 ### Our Contributors:

 We are deeply grateful for all our amazing contributors!